paul-grassi/800-63-3/sp800-63a/sec1_2_introduction.md

 **Identity Assurance Level 3**:
 At Identity Assurance Level 3, in-person identity proofing is required.
 Identifying attributes must be verified by an authorized and trained representative of the CSP.
 As with IAL 2, attributes MAY be asserted by CSPs to RPs in support of pseudonymous identity with verified attributes.

 At IAL 2 and IAL 3, pseudonymity is encouraged, and results from the CSP limiting the number of attributes sent, or the way they are presented, to the RP.
-For example, if an RP needs a valid birthdate but no other personal details, the RP should leverage a CSP to request just the birthdate of the claimant.
-Preferred is that the RP ask the CSP for an attribute claim.
+For example, if an RP needs a valid birthdate but no other personal details, the RP should leverage a CSP to request just the birthdate of the subscriber.
+It is preferred for the RP to ask the CSP for an attribute claim.
 For example, if an RP needs to know if a claimant is older than 18 they should request a boolean value, not the entire birthdate for them to evaluate age.

-Since the individual will have undergone an identity proofing process at enrollment and likely associated with one or more authenticators, transactions are not pseudonymous with respect individual interaction with the CSP.
+Since the individual will have undergone an identity proofing process at enrollment and likely associated with one or more authenticators, transactions are not pseudonymous with respect to individual interactions with the CSP.

 Detailed requirements for each of the IALs is given in [Section 4](sec4_ial.md/#ial-section) and [Section 5](sec5_proofing.md/#ipv-section).